Next Meeting: April 1

 LOCATION: Tucson Botanical Gardens (2150 N. Alvernon Way), one block south of Grant and Alvernon on the east side of the street.

 WHO CAN ATTEND?: Anyone who wants to learn more about growing great roses (FREE!)
-Feel free to bring a friend and enjoy an evening with people who have a passion for gowing great roses.
+Feel free to bring a friend.

 JOIN THE TUCSON ROSE SOCIETY: Learn how to grow stunning roses in Tucson all year long by becoming a member as you receive our national award winning newsletter 10 times a year, plus other great benefits such as going on field trips, entering our annual rose show, in addition to much more all for just $20 per family.